 This stylish boutique b&b, sister to The Capital a couple of doors away, enjoys a prime position in the heart of Knightsbridge – memorably described as a 'croissant throw from Harrods' and maybe a couple of throws from Harvey Nichols.
 It's a delightfully grown-up hotel, so perfect for a break for two.
 Now run like The Capital by upmarket, American-owned Warwick Hotels & Resorts – its first foray into London – The Levin continues to offer the atmosphere of an elegant townhouse; a luxurious, home-from-home bolthole.

 Sister to the popular Hazlitt's, this little hideaway is a warren of cute-as-a-button rooms discovered through wonky wooden doorways, antiques and curious knick knacks stuffed into every nook and cranny.
 It's a charming contrast to its hip, edgy East London neighbourhood outside, so after wandering around cool cafés and independent boutiques head back and help yourselves to drinks in the honesty bar.
 Hunkering down next to an open fire for the afternoon is pretty magical.
-Room to book for a romantic weekend in London is The Rook's Nest, a penthouse suite spread across two floors made for squirreling away.
+The room to book for a romantic weekend in London is The Rook's Nest, a penthouse suite spread across two floors made for squirreling away.

 What a beauty.
 With its golden stone, gables and mullion windows this is a dreamily romantic house.
 But for all that, the building is magnificently upstaged by its famous garden, created by the property's late owner Rosemary Verey.
 Soothingly furnished in cream and grey/browns, the 18 bedrooms feature artworks inspired by gardens and nature – a row of watering cans, a chandelier made out of flower pots.
 All offer slick accoutrements of Bose speaker and Nespresso machine as well as a host of carefully chosen books.
 Hidden in a garden dell is the uber-stylish spa, complete with outdoor hydrotherapy pool.